onggunhao/docs-site/docs/guides/intro/create-account.md

 ---
-id: create-address
+id: create-account
-title: Create an address
+title: Create an account
 ---

 ## Create an Address